Unramifiedness of weight one Hilbert Hecke algebras: Pseudo-representations for weight Hecke algebras

 is surjective.
-The former, however, can be Hecke equivariantly embedded into $M_\kappa(\fn,\CC)/S_\kappa(\fn,\CC)$.
-This quotient space is well known to be generated by Eisenstein series, the Galois representations of which are reducible, proving the proposition.\end{proof}
+The former, however, can be Hecke equivariantly embedded into $M_\kappa(\fn,\CC)/S_\kappa(\fn,\CC)$ which is well known to be generated by Eisenstein series whose Galois representations are reducible.
+This proves the proposition. \end{proof}

 Henceforth we assume $\fm$ to be a non-Eisenstein ideal of $\TT^{(1)}$, so that the corresponding residual Galois representation $\rhobar_\fm$ is absolutely irreducible.
-By combining Theorem~\ref{thm:main} with a result of Nyssen \cite{nyssen}, we get a representation
+Therefore, by combining Theorem~\ref{thm:main} with a result of Chenevier (\cite[Thm.
+2.22]{C}), we get a representation